-- Make governance un-boring: strengthen the use of social media, in-person connections, and other engagement tools to reach out in formal and informal ways. - Rely on undergraduate advice on how to best reach undergraduate students through a combination of formal research and the development of advisory opportunities for student representatives and other volunteers. - Discover Governance will continue to work with University Governance and the Students' Union Election Office to coordinate replenishment advertising. - Strategize to improve our ability to reach students outside of the dominant communities of governance volunteers.
-This should include efforts to reach out to prospective candidates who are female. - Strengthen our focus on linking non-governance volunteer opportunities that allow students to get involved in the Students' Union with student governance opportunities where appropriate, and especially early in students' time at the University of Alberta (e.g. through Orientation).
+- Strengthen the use of social media, in-person connections, and other engagement tools to reach out in formal and informal ways. - Rely on undergraduate advice on how to best reach undergraduate students through a combination of formal research and the development of advisory opportunities for student representatives and other volunteers. - Discover Governance will continue to work with University Governance and the Students' Union Election Office to coordinate replenishment advertising. - Reach out to students outside of the dominant communities of governance volunteers.
+This should include efforts to reach out to prospective candidates who are female. - Where SRAs do not currently exist to represent a constituency and handle committee and council appointments, Discover Governance should work with students and relevant student associations and University units to explore and assess the feasibility of creating one.
+Where the creation of a new association is feasible and desirable, Discover Governance will provide logistical support and advice to assist in its creation.

+• Strengthen our focus on linking non-governance volunteer opportunities that allow students to get involved in the Students' Union with student governance opportunities where appropriate, and especially early in students' time at the University of Alberta (e.g. through Orientation).